gwathlobal/CotD/src/README.txt

  - You gain power proportional to the strength of killed enemies.
 Besides each party has other special ways to gain power.

 --------------------
-THE HEAVENLY FORCES
+THE CELESTIAL COMMUNION

  - You start as an Angel who can easily dispatch lowly Imps.
  - Bless humans to gain power.
  - To win, kill all demons or ascend beyond Archangel.
 Survival of mankind is not required.

 --------------------
-THE LEGIONS OF HELL
+THE PANDEMONIUM HIERARCHY

  - You start as a puny Imp who is no match for an Angel.
  - Kill humans to gain power.
 Beware of blessed ones.